 Palo Alto Networks has provided in this Proxy Statement financial information that has not been prepared in accordance with generally accepted accounting principles in the United States (GAAP).
-The company uses these non-GAAP financial measures and other key metrics internally to set targets for employee compensation programs.
+The Company uses these non-GAAP financial measures and other key metrics internally to set targets for employee compensation programs.

 Non-GAAP Operating Margin.
-Palo Alto Networks defines non-GAAP operating margin as operating margin plus share-based compensation-related charges, including share-based payroll tax expense, acquisition-related costs, amortization expense of acquired intangible assets, litigation-related charges, including legal settlements, and gains (losses) related to facility exit.
-The company believes that excluding these items from non-GAAP operating margin provides management and investors with greater visibility into the underlying performance of the company's core business operating results, meaning its operating performance excluding these items and, from time to time, other discrete charges that are infrequent in nature, over multiple periods.
+Palo Alto Networks defines non-GAAP operating margin as operating margin plus share-based compensation-related charges, including share-based payroll tax expense, acquisition-related costs, amortization expense of acquired intangible assets, litigation-related charges, including legal settlements, along with certain non-recurring expenses.
+The Company believes that excluding these items from non-GAAP operating margin provides management and investors with greater visibility into the underlying performance of the Company's core business operating results, meaning its operating performance excluding these items and, from time to time, other discrete charges that are infrequent in nature, over multiple periods.

 Organic operating margin.
-Palo Alto Networks defines organic operating margin as non-GAAP operating margin, excluding the effects of acquisitions and dispositions and bonus payout in excess of 100% of the target cash incentive under the 2021 Cash Incentive Compensation Plan.
+Palo Alto Networks defines organic operating margin as non-GAAP operating margin, excluding the effects of acquisitions and dispositions and bonus payout in excess of 100% of the target cash incentive under the 2022 Cash Incentive Compensation Plan.

 Billings.
 Palo Alto Networks defines billings as total revenue plus the change in total deferred revenue, net of acquired deferred revenue, during the period.
-The company considers billings to be a key metric used by management to manage the company's business and believes billings provides investors with an important indicator of the health and visibility of the company's business because it includes subscription and support revenue, which is recognized ratably over the contractual service period, and product revenue, which is recognized at the time of shipment, provided that all other conditions for revenue recognition have been met.
-The company considers billings to be a useful metric for management and investors, particularly if sales of subscriptions continue to increase and the company experiences strong renewal rates for subscriptions and support.
+The Company considers billings to be a key metric used by management to manage the Company's business and believes billings provides investors with an important indicator of the health and visibility of the Company's business because it includes subscription and support revenue, which is recognized ratably over the contractual service period, and product revenue, which is recognized at the time of shipment, provided that all other conditions for revenue recognition have been met.
+The Company considers billings to be a useful metric for management and investors, particularly if sales of subscriptions continue to increase and the Company experiences strong renewal rates for subscriptions and support.

 Normalized billings.
-Palo Alto Networks defines normalized billings as billings defined above, less billings from entities acquired in fiscal 2021.
+Palo Alto Networks defines normalized billings as billings defined above, less billings from entities acquired in fiscal 2022.